-Ontario's ST&T (Science, Technology and Trades) program for secondary schools instilled in me with a strong working knowledge of vacuum tube technology by the summer of 1970.
-In the years following, Conestoga College provided a good working knowledge of semiconductor technology (transistors, diodes, thyristors, etc.).
-I began working for Bell Canada in 1973 and was surprised to discover their circuit switching equipment was based upon an electromechanical technology known as step-by-step (SxS).
+Ontario's ST&T program for secondary schools (1967-1970) provided me with a strong working knowledge of vacuum tube based electronics (known as valves in the British commonwealth).
+Conestoga College continued with a strong working knowledge of discrete semiconductor-based electronics (diodes, transistors, thyristors, chips, etc.) I began working for Bell Canada in 1973 where I was surprised to discover Bell's switching equipment was still based upon an electromechanical technology known as step-by-step (SxS).
+Yikes!

-quote: In 1976, Gus Lorimer (a descendant of one of The Lorimer Brothers) told me in the Preston C.O. in 1976.
+blast from the past: I met Gus Lorimer (a descendant of one of The Lorimer Brothers) while working in the Preston C.O. in 1976.
 I reiterated my usual complaint about how Bell Canada would be better off ditching relays for transistors.
-He looked at me glaringly then said "Anything you can do with transistors, I can do with relays".
+He looked at me glaringly then said "Anything you can do with transistors, I can do with relays"

-comment: You should have seen their call-through test set which was built into a cherry-wood cabinet (looked a lot like a vacuum-tube table-top radio).
+comment: You should have seen the Lorimer call-through test set which was built into a cherry-wood cabinet (looked a lot like a vacuum-tube table-top radio).
 An electromechanical work of art that was never as good as the all-digital test set which replaced it back then.

-Now it is not like the phone company didn't know about semiconductor technology (because Bell Labs invented the first working unijunction transistor in 1947 and the bipolar junction transistor in 1948), they only intended to squeeze every invested dollar out of the current technology until they were forced to move to the next.
-So while big COs in Canada were employing electromechanical technology, small PBX (private branch exchanges) in large corporations were introduced to SL-1 (stored logic one) technology where computers were employed as markers to set up a call through minibars (miniaturized crossbars).
+It is not like the phone company didn't know about semiconductor technology (because Bell Labs invented the first working unijunction transistor in 1947 and the bipolar junction transistor in 1948), they only intended to squeeze every invested dollar out of the current technology until they were forced to move to the next generation.
+So while big central offices in Canada were employing electromechanical technology, PBX (private branch exchanges) in large corporations were introduced to SL-1 (stored logic one) technology where computers were employed as markers to set up a call through a minibar (miniaturized crossbar) switch.
 Why minibars?
 In those days, unhardened semiconductor circuits were easily destroyed by "natural lightning" or "accidental contact with commercial power".
-The cost of hardening the semiconductor circuits was still too large so mechanical switching of the analog signal was the only way to go.
+The cost of hardening the semiconductor circuits was too expensive so mechanical switching of the analog signal was deemed the only way to go.
 Within a year of the introduction of SL-1, Northern Electric released SP-1 (stored program one) for use in central office switching centers.
 SP-1 employed minibars as well.

-Within a few months of starting at Bell Canada in 1973, I realized my freshly minted electronics skills were going to decline so began looking for an antidote.
-I landed a part-time job as a repair technician at a local musician retail sale/repair shop by the name of Mother's Music (owned by Dave Boehm).
-There was lots of work doing...
+Within a few months of starting at Bell Canada in 1973, I realized my freshly minted electronics skills were going to decline so began searching for an antidote.
+I landed a part-time job as a repair technician at a local musician retail store by the name of Mother's Music (owned by David Boehm).
+There was lots of work including:

-The handwriting was on the wall (so to speak) for analog technology so I returned to Conestoga College (night classes) in 1977 to catch up on the continuing semiconductor revolution which included TTL and CMOS technologies in the Digital Electronics courses.
-I also learned BASIC and COBOL programming on their HP-3000 minicomputer.
+The handwriting was on the wall (so to speak) for analog technology so I returned to Conestoga College (evening classes) in 1976 to catch up on the continuing semiconductor revolution which included TTL and CMOS technologies (chips) in their two Digital Electronics courses.
+I also learned to program in BASIC and COBOL on their HP-3000 minicomputer.
 In this field you should resolve to continue your education for as long as you work, or longer.

-link: dips-n-certs (involved a huge amount of corporate training provided by: DEC, HP, IBM, etc.)
+link: dips-n-certs (involved a huge amount of corporate training provided by: DEC, HP, etc.)

-Around 1978 I was contacted by Bits-n-Bytes (a computer store in Waterloo, Ontario) to repair a HeathKit-H8 computer along with a HeathKit-H9 terminal with a horrible key-bounce problem.
-The owner, Fred Hoffman, asked for a quote but I offered to fix it for free provided I could keep both units for a month.
+Around 1978 I was contacted by Bits-n-Bytes (a retail computer store in Waterloo, Ontario) to repair a HeathKit-H8 computer along with a HeathKit-H9 terminal with a horrible key-bounce problem.
+Fred Hoffman (the owner) asked for a quote.
+I offered to fix it for free provided I could keep both units for a month.
 That's when I learned Benton Harbor BASIC and Benton Harbor DOS.
 Thanks Fred (especially for letting me keep it for 6-weeks).

 In 2008 I purchased a PS3 game console bundled with a game titled Grand Theft Auto IV which was a bit of a shock.
 Why?
 You can drive around Liberty City for hours in various cars, listening to 18 radio stations (playing the music from: ELO, Genesis, Heart, Bob Marley, Queen, Joe Walsh, ZZ-Top, etc.), all the while experiencing different weather conditions including rain, shine, day, night, lightening, thunder, and fog.
 Your vehicle will actually handle differently depending upon road conditions, weather, weight, technology (front wheel drive vs. rear wheel drive), etc. At certain points you can exit your vehicle to run, walk, buy a hotdog, or board a number of subways.
 A self-contained digital world on a Blu-ray costing $59.
 To see what this world looks like, just search for GTA4 at www.youtube.com